Eva02Daruma/Eva02Daruma/README.md

 - 🏠  I'm a Fourth year Software engineering Student at Universidad Mayor from Santiago , Chile 🇨🇱 .
 - 🔭  I'm Currently Working on Developing my career and grow up as a professional.
 - 🪴  I'm Currently learning about Python Web scrapping and Intermediate level of Angular.
+- 🌎  I'm An English Speaker , Spanish and a Japanese Learner certified with the level N5 of the JLPT🇯🇵

 <hr>